 Evercare Newborn Screening is performed by trained staff under supervision of a paediatrician, who is backed by ENT surgeons.
 The test takes only a few minutes and will not hurt the baby in any way.
 The test uses Otoacoustic Emission (OAE), where a small soft-tipped earpiece is placed in the outer part of the baby’s ear which sends clicking sounds down the ear.
 When an ear receives the sound, the inner part (known as the cochlear), usually produces an echo.
 The screening equipment can pick-up the response.

 Newborn Hearing Screening is offered to all babies born at Evercare Hospital Chattogram.
 It is also available for other babies at Evercare Paediatrics OPD, Saturday – Thursday.
-To make an appointment for Newborn Hearing Screening, please call our Paediatrics OPD at 02-8431661 Ext: 5153.
+For appointment please call 10663.

 A cochlear implant is a device that provides direct electrical stimulation to the auditory (hearing) nerve in the inner ear.
 Children and adults with a severe to profound hearing loss who cannot be helped with hearing aids may be helped with cochlear implants.